BetProtocol (BEPRO) Tops 24-Hour Trading Volume of $179,662.00

 Buying and Selling BetProtocol

-It is usually not possible to purchase alternative cryptocurrencies such as BetProtocol directly using U.S. dollars.
-Investors seeking to trade BetProtocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BetProtocol using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as BetProtocol directly using US dollars.
+Investors seeking to trade BetProtocol should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy BetProtocol using one of the aforementioned exchanges.

 Receive News & Updates for BetProtocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BetProtocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.